aaronights/aarond.me/src/pages/blog/shit.md

 * The Originals - French vampires?
 Yes, I'll go with that.

 * Ghost Whisperer - Someone that can talk to the dead, but only very quietly?
 I think it's what Ghostbusters set in a strict library would be like.

+Oh, another thing.
+It was pointed out to me that writing and posting like this is an incredibly selfish thing to do.
+I’m putting me and my perspective on me out there, without any consideration of anyone else.
+I’m sorry.
+I feel I need this release now.
+To make up for it, please let me help you.
+Need anything?
+Want to also watch these hot lockdown shows too?
+Drop me a line and I’ll make magic happen.